OfficeDev/office-ui-fabric-core/ghdocs/ROADMAP.md

 - **TreeView component.** See the [original request](https://github.com/OfficeDev/Office-UI-Fabric/issues/238) for details.
 - **Code snippets for Visual Studio.** This would be nice to have but is not a priority for us at this time.
 See the [original request](https://github.com/OfficeDev/Office-UI-Fabric/issues/233) for details.
 - **Custom HTML elements for components,** using something like [Polymer](https://www.polymer-project.org/).
 See the [original request](https://github.com/OfficeDev/Office-UI-Fabric/issues/223).
+- **Single components file with both left-to-right and right-to-left.** We've had [one request](https://github.com/OfficeDev/Office-UI-Fabric/issues/210) for this so far and it's something we could consider adding if more people show interest.
+Right now it seems that most teams are okay with swapping out the CSS file depending on whether the page is being displayed as LTR or RTL.